Timea's Kitchen

 I chose this green bean recipe because, as you know, I love simple, quick recipes that are both delicious and healthy—especially those the whole family enjoys!
 And green beans, packed with antioxidants, are a family favourite.
 You'll find other ways to use them on our blog, like our green bean soup and our green bean salad with garlic.

-This recipe is super simple, requiring just a few ingredients!
+This green beans in tomato sauce recipe is super simple, requiring just a few ingredients!
 It's naturally vegan, but anyone can add cheese or eggs if they prefer.
 It also pairs perfectly with stewed meats for a complete meal.
 Let me show you what ingredients I used!

 Ingredients